parvezamu/MHUnet/README.md

 We've only touched the segmentation task(task1) and the survival task(task2).

 The 3D U-Net model is borrowed from Isensee et.al's paper and ellisdg's repository.
 You could also see this implementation as an extension to ellisdg's work.
-The solution to task 2 is a development based on xf4j's work which won the title in BraTS 2018.

 Development Environment
-Both my desktop and laptop had contributed a lot to the project.
+My desktop had contributed a lot to the project.

 Desktop:

-gtx1080ti
-ubuntu16.04 + virtualenv + python==3.5.2 + tensorflow-gpu==1.11.0 + keras==2.2.4
-Laptop:

-gtx1060
-ubuntu16.04 + virtualenv + python==3.5.2 + tensorflow-gpu==1.14.0 + keras==2.2.4
+ubuntu16.04 + virtualenv + python==3.6 + tensorflow-gpu==1.14.0 + keras==2.2.4
-How to setting up the GPU development environment
-You could refer to my setting up history here

 Packages
 Here are some packages you may need to install.